freenet/freenet-core/README.md

 All will be completely decentralized, scalable, and cryptographically secure.
 We want Locutus to be useful out-of-the-box, so we plan to provide reference implementations for some or all of these.

+### Components

+Decentralized services that can be used by other decentralized services:

+#### Reputation system

+Allows users to build up reputation over time based on feedback from those they interact with.
+This is similar to the feedback system in services like Uber, but with Locutus it will be entirely decentralized and cryptographically secure.
+This is similar to Freenet's [Web of Trust](https://github.com/freenet/plugin-WebOfTrust#:~:text=The%20Freenet%20plugin%20Web%20of,by%20drowning%20it%20in%20spam.) plugin.
+It can be used for things like spam prevention (with IM and email), or fraud prevention (with an online store).

 ### Status

 We're working hard and expect an early prototype in May 2022.
 If you're a Rust developer and would like to help please talk to us in [#locutus](https://discord.gg/2kZuKNxYXv) on Discord.
 You can also support Freenet through a [donation](https://freenetproject.org/pages/donate.html).